Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 How to reach: Drive towards Nemawar road from Indore.
 The last stretch is slightly rough but manageable.
 Parking is available near the viewpoint.

-• Fresh cucumber and corn sold by locals during monsoon.
+• Fresh cucumber and corn are sold by locals during the monsoon.

-• Pack your own snacks and water for the trek, it’s very raw and doesn’t have proper stalls.
+• Pack your own snacks and water for the trek; it’s very remote and doesn’t have proper stalls.

-• On the return, I usually stop at a dhaba along Nemawar road for a hearty meal.
+• On the return, stop at a dhaba along Nemawar road for a hearty meal.

 Hatyari Khoh